Denpa song

-Alternative terms for denpa music coined in recent times include Akiba-pop and A-pop.
+Alternative terms for denpa music coined in recent times include Akiba-pop (i.e. "pop of Akihabara") and A-pop.
 The term "Moe song" (萌えソング) specifically refers to denpa music of otaku origin featuring moe themes.

 Terminology

-The Japanese term denpa (電波) originally arose in the 1990s to describe quirky individuals who often daydream and live in their personal fantasies, and derives from the Fukagawa Street murders in 1981.
-The assailant, Kawamata Gunji (川俣軍司), was using illicit substances when he slashed random bystanders in broad daylight, killing two housewives and two toddlers, and injuring many others.
+The Japanese term denpa (電波) originally arose in the 1990s to describe quirky individuals who often daydream and live in their personal fantasies, and was derived from the Fukagawa Street murders in 1981.
+The assailant, Kawamata Gunji (川俣軍司), was using illicit substances when he slashed random bystanders in broad daylight, killing two housewives and two toddlers and injuring many others.
 When confronted in court, he explained that electromagnetic waves were telling him to kill people, and pleaded insanity.

 By the early 1990s, the term denpa began to appear throughout music and literature, and the phrase denpa-kei (電波系) was used to refer to delusional, creepy people or crazed lunatics as a derogatory euphemism, based on the idea that such people could hear voices, see things and communicate through telepathy as a result of electromagnetic waves.
-Examples of such usage at the time include songs by the Japanese metal band KING-SHOW which made references to the murder incident.
+Examples of such usage at the time include songs by Japanese metal band Kinniku Shōjo Tai, which made references to the murder incident.

-In regards to music, the term obtained a negative connotation, and was mainly associated with music that was considered creepy, and had incomprehensible lyrics, often of otaku origin.
+In regards to music, the term obtained a negative connotation, and was mainly associated with music that was considered creepy and had incomprehensible lyrics, often of otaku origin.
 Since otaku were often seen as strange people who behaved differently from the rest of society, denpa became widely associated with otaku culture in Japan and the Akihabara scene.
-Eventually "denpa" began to encompass anyone who seemed quirky or out of tune with reality, as if these people were receiving electromagnetic waves, and were being hypnotized or controlled by them.
-As time progressed, the denpa song categorization of music began to take form, and such music became popular amongst otaku circles as a niche interest and lifestyle separate from the mainstream.
+Eventually, the term denpa began to encompass anyone who seemed quirky or out of tune with reality, as if these people were being hypnotized or controlled by electromagnetic waves.
+As time progressed, the denpa categorization of music began to take form, and such music became popular amongst otaku circles as a niche interest separate from the mainstream.